G (New York City Subway service): Review of the G route

 In 2013, at the request of State Senators Daniel Squadron and Martin Malave Dilan, the MTA conducted a review of the entire G route.
 The route had been maligned by riders because of its unreliability, and the review recommended a few service changes for the G. On June 9, 2014, a budget surplus in the MTA allowed these improvements to be implemented.
 These improvements included an increase in the number of trains per hour, from six to 7 1/2 trains per hour during evening rush hour; uniform stopping locations for trains, whereas previously, trains stopped at different places along the platform at different times of the day; public service announcement systems on platforms along the IND Crosstown Line; relocated benches; and new CCTV systems installed for OPTO.
 Such improvements eliminated the infamous "G train sprint," wherein riders ran for G trains that stopped at the other end of the platforms.

 From 2010 to 2015, ridership on the G rose 17%, with approximately 150,000 riders per weekday in 2015.
 At the time, it was the route with the fastest growing ridership base in the entire system.
 These improvements also had the additional benefit of being able to accommodate the growing ridership base in gentrified neighborhoods along the line, like Park Slope, Carroll Gardens, Bedford–Stuyvesant, Williamsburg, Greenpoint, and Long Island City.
 This was due in part to the G's weekday frequencies having become more dependable as a result of the 2013 review.
 Even so, the G continued to have long headways during weekends until July 2023.
+As of 2025, the G has a weekday ridership of 166,000.